 I’m not even sure what I’m trying to say here… I’m just lost.
 The mania of success, vs. the absolutely gruelling low points where you feel worthless is such a difficult thing to try and wade through.
 It’s a treacle that just doesn’t seem to shift for long enough to gain momentum.

-A lot of the time it comes down to money, trying to stay afloat in terms of cash flow, while operating as a completely ethical and honest business and managing a range of staff at the same time to maximise growth, thats always a tricky think to wrap your head around.
+A lot of the time it comes down to money, trying to stay afloat in terms of cash flow, while operating as a completely ethical and honest business and managing a range of staff at the same time to maximise growth, that’s always a tricky thing to wrap your head around.

 You remove the staff and you make money, you have the staff there and the growth rate increases but you lose the profit… And I don’t have mummy and daddy to help me like so many people I meet day to day.
 I have to do this for myself and the agony of constantly worrying whether the rug will be pulled out from under me is such a farce.

-I feel fairly successful, I feel like I’m dynamic as an individual but where does that leave us as individuals?
-I’ve seen friends go through manic depression and out the other side, but I never seem to get out of the tunnel…
+I feel fairly successful, I feel like I’m dynamic as an individual, but where does that leave us as individuals?
+I’ve seen friends go through things like manic depression and out the other side, but I never seem to get out of the tunnel…

 Today it’s raining, when I step outside and smell the damp air and cut grass I feel like I’m back on a Cambodian beach travelling, there’s a moment of solace in an otherwise crowded mind.
 But that damp and the weather also brings with it that sinking feeling at the pit of your stomach where displacement remains…